-From "The Book of Revelations" comes an intoxicating combination of Rock, Orchestral and Folk music with its lyricism, poetry and grandiloquence, convoluted with complex rhythms and, quite frankly, ludicrous time signatures.
-This leads, in my opinion, to the ideal medium in which to explore musical ideas, and express the full panoply of human emotions.
+From "The Book of Revelations" comes an intoxicating combination of Rock, Orchestral and Folk music with its lyricism, poetry and grandiloquence, convoluted with complex rhythms and, quite frankly, ludicrous time signatures; the ideal medium in which to explore musical ideas, and express the full panoply of human emotions.
 This is PROG at its best.

-If you take even a passing glance at early Genesis lyrics, you will notice that Greek and Roman Classical Mythological references abound, and so where better to look for a good yarn and inspiration.
-There are literally thousands of great tales covering every aspect of the human condition (and some beyond!); life, death, love, sex, crime, war, intrigue, family loyalties, greed and avarice to name just the best ten!
+If you consider early Genesis lyrics, you will notice that Greek and Roman Classical Mythological references abound.
+There are literally thousands of great tales covering every aspect of the human condition (and some beyond); life, death, love, sex, crime, war, intrigue, family loyalties, greed and avarice to name just the best ten!

 Mix all these components together and the blank canvas of a PROG ROCK “masterpiece” is soon awash with colour, light, shade, tone and form.
 What’s not to like!!

 For a more in-depth, comprehensive discussion of all things PROG, visit the excellent website www.progarchives.com